Vietnam’s Gold MarketBy Huynh Trung Khanh, Vice Chairman, Vietnam Gold Traders Association

-Gold has played an important role in Vietnamese life and also Vietnam’s economy for many years.
+Gold has played an important role in Vietnam’s economy and in the lives of locals for many years.
 In the 20th century, Vietnam experienced war, high inflation, economic instability and currency devaluation.
 As a result, Vietnamese people trust gold more than the country’s currency, and also is their preferred asset class, as with other Asians.

 Before 1975, gold was used as a medium of exchange and a unit of measurement.
-In the 1960’s, a Honda Cub motorbike was priced at 3 taels of gold, and the monthly salary of senior government official was pegged at 2 taels of gold (1 tael = 37.5 grams).
+In the 1960’s, a Honda Cub motorbike was priced at 3 taels of gold (1 tael = 37.5 grams), and the monthly salary of a senior government official was pegged at 2 taels of gold.

-Kim Thanh was a famous refiner and bullion deader in Southeast Asia before and during the Vietnam War (1 Nov 1955 to 30 April 1975).
-Its gold bars (1 tael, with 99.99% purity) was used as a means of exchange and a store of value.
-After the Vietnam War, the Kim Thanh gold bars, or Swiss bars, were portable assets for the Vietnamese boat people and other refugees.
+Kim Thanh was a well-known refiner and bullion dealer in Southeast Asia before and during the Vietnam War (1 Nov 1955 to 30 April 1975).
+Its gold bars (1 tael, with 99.99% purity) were used as a means of exchange and a store of value.
+After the Vietnam War, Kim Thanh gold bars, or Swiss bars, were portable assets for the Vietnamese boat people and other refugees.

 After the Vietnam War, there was a period of hyperinflation, which saw double-digit inflation from 1975 to the early 1990s, reaching its peak in 1986 (875%).
 In the late 1980s to the early 1990s, real estate, motorcycles, televisions, livestock and even agricultural products were priced and traded in gold.
 However, as inflation eased in the early 2000s, gold’s functions in exchange and price measurement gradually decreased, alongside the use and exchange of the Kim Thanh Gold Bar.

 The early 1990s witnessed the first wave of foreign direct investment (FDI) into Vietnam, which pushed its GDP to 8–9% by the mid-1990s.
-In 1997, the currency crisis hit Asia, particularly Thailand and Indonesia, but its effects on Vietnam was less, as the country’s financial market was not open to foreign countries.
+In 1997, the currency crisis hit Asia, particularly Thailand and Indonesia, but its effects on Vietnam were less pronounced, as the country’s financial market was not open to foreign countries.
 The damage in Vietnam was limited to a fall in GDP, to 4% in 1999.

 After years of active and free trading, particularly from 2008 to 2010, the central bank decided to take action to cool the gold market.
 It issued control measures, which included the closure of more than 20 gold trading floors.

-The market has been stable since the Vietnamese government issued a decree in 2012 to enable the central bank to directly intervene in the gold market.
+The market has been stable since the Vietnamese government issued a new decree in 2012 to enable the central bank to directly intervene in the gold market.
 The State Bank of Vietnam thus became the sole controller of gold trading in the country.
-The new rules meant that only companies with a minimum capital of 100 billion Vietnamese dong, yearly tax payments of 500 million Vietnamese dong, and branches in a minimum of three provinces would be allowed to trade gold and import gold bars.
+The new rules meant that only companies with a minimum capital of 100 billion Vietnamese dong (US$4,356), yearly tax payments of 500 million Vietnamese dong, and branches in a minimum of three provinces would be allowed to trade gold and import gold bars.
 However, this put many small gold traders out of business.
-Gold traders decreased sharply from over 10,000 to around 2,500.
+The number of gold traders decreased sharply from over 10,000 to around 2,500.

 According to information found at the State Bank of Vietnam website, we understand that the gold market is still under very strict controls, and there is not much freedom to import and export gold.
 We also understand that the Vietnamese government is solely authorised to produce gold bullion, and it is also the only entity authorised to import and export raw gold for bullion production.
 Companies can import raw materials used in gold jewellery production, but this requires a license from the central bank, which is also required for trading gold bullion in Vietnam.